beth-mcdonagh/beth-mcdonagh.github.io/_pages/cv.md

 Work experience
 ======
-* Post-doctoral researcher
+* Post-doctoral researcher at Euro-Mediterranean Center on Climate Change (CMCC), Bologna, Italy, July 2024-present
-  * Euro-Mediterranean Center on Climate Change
+  * Regional Ocean Forecasting System division.
-  * Bologna, Italy
+  * Continuation of studies on barotropic and internal tides in the Mediterranean Sea.
-  * 07/2024-present
+  * High-resolution ocean modelling project on the Gibraltar Strait.

-* Post-degree researcher
+* Post-degree researcher at Euro-Mediterranean Center on Climate Change (CMCC), Bologna, Italy, February-July 2024
-  * Euro-Mediterranean Center on Climate Change
+  * Regional Ocean Forecasting System division.
-  * Bologna, Italy
+  * Continuation of studies on barotropic and internal tides in the Mediterranean Sea.
-  * 02/2024-07/2024
+  * Completion of papers and thesis corrections, preparation for thesis defence.

-* PhD candidate
+* PhD candidate at Euro-Mediterranean Center on Climate Change (CMCC), Bologna, Italy, November 2020-January 2024
-  * Euro-Mediterranean Center on Climate Change
+  * "Analysis of the effects of barotropic and internal tides on the Mediterranean Sea dynamics through numerical experiments".
-  * Bologna, Italy
+  * Regional modelling group of the Ocean Predictions and Applications division.
-  * 11/2020-01/2024
+  * Supervised by Dr Emanuela Clementi (CMCC) and Professor Nadia Pinardi (University of Bologna).

-* Visiting Researcher
+* Visiting Researcher at Max Planck Institute for Meteorology, Hamburg, Germany, January-April 2023
-  * Max Planck Institute for Meteorology
+  * Visiting period as part of the PhD programme at the University of Bologna.
-  * Hamburg, Germany
+  * Study of internal tides in the Mediterranean Sea.
-  * 01/2023-04/2023
+  * Supervised by Professor Jin-Song von Storch in the Ocean Energetics group.

 Skills
 ======